pranaysuyash/insurance_q/docs/technical/ai_and_nlp/rag_implementation.md

     -   Takes a `document_id` and a list of `text_blocks` (dictionaries containing `text`, `page`, `id`, `bbox`).
     -   Checks if the document already has points in Qdrant to prevent duplicate ingestion.
     -   Filters out empty text blocks and truncates long texts.
+    -   Initializes an empty list `points_to_upsert` to collect points to be added to Qdrant, ensuring this variable exists even if embedding generation fails.
     -   Calls `_generate_embeddings_with_fallback` to get embeddings for the text content of the blocks.
     -   Constructs Qdrant `PointStruct` objects, including:
         -   A unique ID (derived from `block_id` or a new UUID).